SWARM+: Scalable and Resilient Multi-Agent Consensus for Decentralized Data-Aware Workload Management: System Architecture

-\textbf{Feasibility Check:} Before computing costs, agents evaluate whether they can execute a job.
-For agent--job pair $(a, j)$, feasibility is defined as:
+Before computing scheduling costs, agents evaluate whether a workload can execute on a target resource.
+For an agent--job pair $(a,j)$, feasibility is defined as

-where $R = \{\text{CPU}, \text{RAM}, \text{Disk}, \text{GPU}\}$, $j.r_{\text{req}}$ denotes job $j$'s required amount of resource $r$, and $a.r_{\text{available}}$ denotes agent $a$'s available capacity of resource $r$.
-Connectivity feasibility (conn\_feasible) ensures agent can satisfy DTN requirements via direct access or permissible cross-site transfer.
-Infeasible pairs receive infinite cost and are excluded from further consideration.
-This early filtering reduces computational overhead by computing costs only for viable agent--job pairs.
+where $R=\{\text{CPU},\text{RAM},\text{Disk},\text{GPU}\}$.
+Connectivity feasibility (conn\_feasible) ensures that the DTN requirements can be satisfied either through direct access or acceptable cross-site transfer paths.
+Infeasible agent--job pairs receive infinite cost and are excluded from further consideration.